 3. The Authority has concluded, on the facts and matters described below, that Mr Walker is failing and will continue to fail to satisfy the Threshold Conditions, in that the Authority is not satisfied that Mr Walker is a fit and proper person having regard to all the circumstances.
-In the opinion of the Authority, Mr Walker has failed to satisfy the Authority that he is conducting his affairs in an appropriate manner, having regard in particular to the interests of consumers, and also that his affairs are conducted in a sound and prudent manner, and Mr Walker's conduct has not met the requirements of Principle 1 (Integrity) of the Authority's Principles for Businesses (the "Principles") under which a firm must conduct its business with integrity.
+In the opinion of the Authority, Mr Walker is not conducting his affairs in an appropriate manner, having regard in particular to the interests of consumers, and Mr Walker's conduct has not met the requirements of Principle 1 (Integrity) of the Principles under which a firm must conduct its business with integrity.